A distance measurement of galaxies from JWST using star formation rate-stellar mass relation: Parameter constraints of relation of galaxies from JWST

 \subsection{Filter segmented data for measuring luminosity distance}

-As can be seen in the lower panel of Fig \ref{fig:1}, the absolute magnitude dependence of the slope $\gamma$ is indicated for the sample galaxies, so we fit our data points by segment with ${M_{UV}} \le - 19$ and ${M_{UV}} > - 19$.
-Meanwhile, we also divide the sample into two redshift bins by $z < 4$ and $z > 5$ to avoid the redshift dependence for the slope $\gamma$.
+As can be seen in the lower panel of Fig \ref{fig:1}, the redshift dependence of the slope $\gamma$ is indicated for the sample galaxies, so we fit our data points by segment with $4 < z \le 7$, $z > 7$, and $z \le 4$ to avoid the redshift dependence for the slope $\gamma$.
 We adopt this segmented sample to investigate the $SFR - {M_ * }$ relation and calculate their luminosity distance.